 Neasa Hourigan, T.D. – A new context for public banking

 Neasa is the Irish Green Party Spokesperson on Finance.
 She spoke on the need to ensure regional and under-served community access to banking services, with a view to establishing a material public banking system.

 Follow-up Event 2022

-Our follow-up event, to be held in the second half of 2021, will focus on ‘top-down’ measures, including legislation and changes to central banking policy, that could help to bring about a systemic transformation in finance in Ireland and elsewhere.
+Our follow-up event, to be held in the first half of 2022, will focus on ‘top-down’ measures, including legislation and changes to central banking policy, that could help to bring about a systemic transformation in finance in Ireland and elsewhere.

 Note: Feasta is a forum for exchanging ideas.
 By posting on its site Feasta agrees that the ideas expressed by authors are worthy of consideration.
 However, there is no one ‘Feasta line’.
 The views of the article do not necessarily represent the views of all Feasta members.